bochap-learning/bazel-temporal-fastapi/README.md

     - Possible workarounds
       - Perform the bazel build to create the image on a Linux host and publish image to public repo.
 Use docker compose to grab the image from the repo
       - Use [rules_pycross](https://github.com/jvolkman/rules_pycross) and [dazel](https://github.com/nadirizr/dazel)
-- Tests requiring access to database and minio are currently broken after conversion to env files.
-This is an issue that is currently being fixed.
+- Tests requiring access to database and minio have a temporary fix
+  - bazel doesn't have a formal way to read from .env files so a script env.sh is used to send --test_env to the test
+  - workflow testing is also disable since it requires minio to be access via the hostname minio (docker) and localhost.
+That is too complex and hackish to be added

 ## Footnotes